mtoscano84/sports-store-agent-ai/README.md

 - **Scalability & Reliability**: As a fully-managed service, AlloyDB handles the heavy lifting, ensuring the agent performs flawlessly even with growing datasets and complex queries.

 ### MCP ToolBox for Databases: Connecting the Agent to the Database
-The MCP ToolBox plays a key role in simplifying the connection between Finn (our AI agent) and AlloyDB.
+MCP ToolBox plays a key role in simplifying the connection between Finn (our AI agent) and AlloyDB.
 It exposes a set of specialized functionalities, or "tools," that allow Finn to:

 - **Access Product Data**: Seamlessly query the product catalog based on embeddings, keywords, or categories.
 - **Manage Shopping & Orders**: Interact with the shopping_lists, inventory, orders, and delivery_methods tables to fulfill user requests like placing orders or checking stock.